Maria introduces this section on note-making

 - Make up your own symbols and abbreviations if this feels useful to you.
 Just be consistent with their use!

 - Consider using digital note-making tools, such as OneNote and Evernote.
 They allow you to include different types of notes, including multimedia; synchronise content between your devices; easily edit and rearrange your notes; search quickly through your notes; add tags; and share content with others and collaborate.

 - Video transcript

-Reuben: Just let people know you can if you've got any difficulties or disabilities like or learning stuff that you find hard and you're already struggling to take notes in class, go speak to someone about it.
+Reuben: Just let people know you can, if you've got any difficulties or disabilities like or learning stuff that you find hard and you're already struggling to take notes in class, go speak to someone about it.
 There may be some support for you.
-Somebody takes notes for my lectures, which really helps.
+Somebody takes notes for all my lectures, which really helps.
 And when I'm in lectures, if someone else is taking notes, not always, but if I'm feeling like the day for it I will do some drawings or some spider diagrams in the lectures to help me kind of get a grip on it, even if I never go back and look at it.
 It really does help me structure what they're saying because you're kind of getting a lot of content.

-The test of a good set of notes is that they capture the important information, and that they help you understand it when you look back at them.
+The test of a good set of notes is that they capture the important information, and they help you understand it when you look back at them.
 As long as these points are followed, you can choose to make notes in any way that works for you.

 - Use sequences of numbers and letters to show the relationship between items

 - Use sequences at different levels of importance so that minor items are not confused with major ones, and items on the same level are linked visually.